 REST stands for “Representational State Transfer” which relies on stateless client server architecture.
 The communications between the resources in “RESTful” API follow HTTP standards.

+Unlike JSON, there are websites where you can get data in the form of a YAML file.
+Extracting formatted data from those files might seem difficult.
+This problem can be solved since you can use the yaml diff checker to know the difference between those two data sets where one is formatted well and another one is unformatted.
 I hope I’m making some sense over here.
-Since this is not an article on APIs, I will put the discussion to “REST” and will come right on the topic which is how Node.JS server handles user data using GET or POST methods.
+Now coming back to the previous discussion about APIs, since this is not an article on APIs, I will put the discussion to “REST” and will come right on the topic which is how Node.JS server handles user data using GET or POST methods.

 GET and POST Methods – Transfer Form Data to Server